INSTANT VIEW-Officials question motives for Russia's gas pipeline halt | Headlines

 The maintenance shutoff was a pretext, said Brussels, which accused Russia of using gas as an economic weapon to retaliate for Europe's support of Ukraine.
 A repaired turbine readied for Gazprom has been stuck in Germany.
 COMMENTS:

-CONNOR MCLEAN, SENIOR ENERGY ANALYST AT BTU ANALYTICS, A FACTSET COMPANY "Europe is on pace to enter this winter in a more advantageous storage position than in 2021, but storage alone will not be enough to get through the winter.
-Demand will almost certainly need to be curtailed if Nord Stream remains offline for a significant period of time.

-"There is also a risk that U.S. LNG exports will be reduced in the coming months as hurricane activity begins to develop in the Atlantic and as facilities need to go offline for routine maintenance."
-ERIC MAMER, EUROPEAN COMMISSION SPOKESPERSON

-"Gazprom's announcement this afternoon that it is once again shutting down Nord Stream 1 under fallacious pretenses is another confirmation of its unreliability as a supplier," he said in a tweet.
 "It's also proof of Russia's cynicism, as it prefers to flare gas instead of honoring contracts."
+WHITE HOUSE NATIONAL SECURITY COUNCIL SPOKESPERSON

+"It is unfortunately not surprising that Russia continues to use energy as a weapon against European consumers.
+The U.S. and Europe have been collaborating to ensure sufficient supplies are available.
+"As a result of these efforts, European gas storage will be full by the critical winter heating season.
+These efforts alone will not suffice and we will continue to work together to address the concerning energy picture in Europe."

 MASSIMO DI ODOARDO, VICE PRESIDENT, GAS AND LNG RESEARCH FOR WOOD MACKENZIE "A complete shutdown will obviously have implications on market sentiment given how tight the market is and will increase the risk of further cuts via other pipelines bringing Russian gas to the EU via Ukraine and Turkey.
 Prices will inevitably shoot up on Monday when markets will re-open."